loukikraina/DBMS_PROJECT/README.md

 # DBMS_PROJECT
-A simple tkinter module to manage database.
+A simple application using tkinter module to manage database.

+# 1.To run the app, just run the driver.py file.